-And the distance of this star system from us is only 4.4 light-years: nearer than all other stars.
-Except for one, discovered in 1915 (by Robert Jones in South Africa).
+And the distance of this star system from us is only 4.4 light-years: nearer than all other stars … except for one, Proxima, discovered in 1915 (by Robert Jones in South Africa).

-It is one of those numerous dwarfs whose surfaces are reddish, meaning cooler and dimmer.
-Only about 1/7 as wide as the sun, and at a magnitude (brightness) of 11, it is about 100 times too dim to be seen with the naked eye.
-And it is more than 2 degrees away from the Alpha Centauri pair; on observatory photographs, there are thousands of background stars in between.
-Yet studies of it found that it is only 4.25 light-years away from us.
-Hence it is dubbed Proxima Centauri, “the nearest [star, of the constellation] Centaurus.”
+Proxima is one of those numerous dwarfs whose surfaces are reddish, meaning cooler and dimmer.
+Only about 1/7 as wide as the sun, and at a magnitude (brightness) of 11, it is about 100 times too dim to be seen with the unaided eye.
+Proxima is more than 2 degrees away from the Alpha Centauri pair; on observatory photographs, there are thousands of background stars in between.
+Yet studies of it found that it is only 4.24 light-years away from us, closer than the other two stars in the Alpha Centauri system.

 Yes, these are humiliating numbers, and I hesitate to crush you further with the reminder that a light-year is nearly 6,000,000,000,000 miles, and the distance across the Milky Way galaxy is something like 30,000 times greater than the distance to these our nearest neighbors in it.

-And don’t forget that even if there is a Proximan with a telephone, and one day you receive a call from her asking, “What is your name, how many legs do you have, and how many sexes are there in your world?” it will be more than four years before she receives your reply and more than eight before you know what she thinks of it.
+Thus – even if there is a Proximan with a telephone, and one day you receive a call from her asking, “What is your name, how many legs do you have, and how many sexes are there in your world?” – it will be more than four years before she receives your reply and more than eight before you know what she thinks of it.

-Bottom line: Diagram and explanation showing the location in space of the Alpha Centauri system, whose nearest member – Proxima Centauri – now appears to have a planet.
+Bottom line: Diagram and explanation from astronomer Guy Ottewell, showing the location in space of the Alpha Centauri system and, in particular, the star Proxima Centauri, the nearest star to Earth.